 1. Solution Selling: The Strongman Process

 First published in 2016 by sales trainer Ed Wal this book is one of the most recent on Solution Selling.
-It’s a “no-nonsense” book that provides step-to-step instructions on how to sell solutions.
+It’s a “no-nonsense” book that provides step-by-step instructions on selling solutions.
 Overall, it gets straight to the point and tackles Solution Selling from a modern perspective.
-Therefore accounts for changes in how sales teams and consumers operate.
+Therefore, it accounts for changes in how sales teams and consumers operate.

 2. Solution Selling: Creating Buyers in Difficult Selling Markets